AndersonCaj26/book-control/README.md

 # book-control
-A simple system with node and view engines that helps control book reservations.
+A simple system with express and view engines that helps control book reservations.